Zemanta/engineering-at-zemanta/3-Lifecycle-of-a-Task.md

 * market research notes
 * links to correspondence with clients
 * feature rationale
-* diagrams, wireframes and whatever it takes to explain the UI to the person who'll be developing this
+* diagrams, wire-frames and whatever it takes to explain the UI to the person who'll be developing this
 * ...

 ## 3. Epic

 Once a PRD is synced with stakeholders it will go to a **milestones** trello board, it will be placed in on trello ticket and we call that an **epic**.

-The milestones trello board is in place so everybody has a clear overview of the roadmap on a single dashboard.
+The milestones trello board is in place so everybody has a clear overview of the road-map on a single dashboard.

 ## 4. Backlog